 Amritsar again witnessed another unfortunate incident that people remember by the name Operation Bluestar.
 In 1984, the then Prime Minister Indira Gandhi ordered an attack on the Sikh militants who were hiding in the Golden Temple.
 To successfully carry out the operation the Indian army invaded the temple and during the process, a part of the temple’s structure got damaged which later caused controversy and unrest in the state.
 Today, the city has become a popular tourist destination in the country that is known for its historic and religious sites, delicious food, and vibrant festivals.

-1. Golden Temple.
 The Golden Temple is also known as Harmandir as well as Swarna Mandir.
 The design of this mandir was designed by Guru Arjan Singh himself.
 Furthermore, what is really worth knowing is the fact that the foundation of this shrine was laid by a Muslim Saint namely Hazrat Mian Mir Ji.
-Read More

-2. Wagah-Attari Border Ceremony.
 This is basically a road border between India and Pakistan.
 Nowadays, it is a very famous tourist spot for people to witness a famous beating retreat ceremony between the soldiers of two countries.
 Almost 5000 people visit this place on a daily basis.
-Read More

-3. Jallianwala Bagh.
 Jallianwalan Bagh is one of the most visited places by tourists in Amritsar.
-This place was established in the year of 1951 by the Government for the sole purpose of commemorating the massacre of peaceful celebrators which included unarmed men, women, and children, by the British forces.
+This place was established in the year 1951 by the Government for the sole purpose of commemorating the massacre of peaceful celebrators which included unarmed men, women, and children, by the British forces.
 The evil plan was executed on the Punjabi New Year on the date of 13th April 1919.

-4. Guru Ke Mahal.
 The Guru Ke Mahal houses the Granth Sahib and their gurus as well.
-This place was founded by Guru Ram Das in the year of 1573 as a little cottage that went on to shelter the great gurus of the Sikhs as well.
+This place was founded by Guru Ram Das in the year 1573 as a little cottage that went on to shelter the great gurus of the Sikhs as well.

-6. Partition Museum.
-The Partition Museum is really worth travelling to owing to the fact that it is a first-ever museum in the entire world that focuses on the stories and trauma of the millions who had to suffer from the consequences of a ruthless partition.
+The Partition Museum is really worth traveling to owing to the fact that it is the first-ever museum in the entire world that focuses on the stories and trauma of the millions who had to suffer from the consequences of a ruthless partition.
 This place has been recently opened in the Town Hall of Amritsar.

 The Pakistan bordering city, Amritsar is the living evidence of our freedom struggles and Sikh religion.
 Being the home to the gliding Golden Temple, this dazzling city of Punjab invites millions of tourists every year.
 The holy Amrit Sarovar tank surrounding the Gurudwara Sahib is always full of pilgrims who take bathe in it to purify their souls.
 The Golden city of Punjab is 448 km away from Delhi, 1740 km from Mumbai, and 2611 km from Bangalore.
 The following are the ways to reach there.

-By Road.
-Whether you want to travel by luxurious AC buses or you want to go by the government-run buses, you can take buses to Amritsar from any north Indian city or town to make your journey easy and feasible.
-You can also consider travelling via your own vehicle or by private taxis as well.
+Whether you want to travel by luxurious AC buses or you want to go by government-run buses, you can take buses to Amritsar from any north Indian city or town to make your journey easy and feasible.
+You can also consider traveling via your own vehicle or by private taxis as well.